 We thank the reviewer for these comments, which are crucial to understanding the BIKER validation in this manuscript as an initial ‘proof-of-concept’.
 We acknowledge that our limited validation data limits our ability to validate BIKER ahead of SWOT’s launch, however we are inherently limited by the time-consuming processing to prepare these hydraulic models as ‘simulated SWOT data’ (Frasson et al. 2021; Durand et al. 2016).
 Therefore, we have added the following to the manuscript’s main text to be more explicit about limitations in our validation set:

 There is considerable geographic bias in our validation rivers, with rivers only present in North America, Western Europe, and Bangladesh.
 Further, no Arctic rivers are included.
 We acknowledge that this bias limits our ability to validate BIKER across many environments ahead of SWOT’s launch.
-However, it is a sufficient validation set for a first proof-of-concept study.

 Specifically, regarding the 16 rivers used to assess the influence of SWOT measurement error, lines 292-293 state that Frasson et al. (2016) were limited to only these 16 rivers due to how computationally expensive the error modeling is.
 To better clarify this point, we expand this sentence at line ____ to the following: